OMBoersma/DeepGlow/README.md

 <p align="center">
 <img src="Logo_DeepGlow.png" width="250" height="325"/>
 </p>
 DeepGlow is a feed-forward neural network trained to emulate BOXFIT simulation data of gamma-ray burst (GRB) afterglows.
 This package provides an easy interface to generate GRB afterglow spectra and light curves mimicking those generated through BOXFIT with high accuracy.
-Details are provided in a forthcoming paper and this repository also contains the code used to generate the training data and to train the neural networks.
+Details are provided in a preprint paper (arXiv:2212.10943).
+This repository also contains the code used to generate the training data and to train the neural networks.

 ## Installation